guypursey/Beth/bot-client/README.md

 After all variable declarations, the `ruleset` in `libraryData` is parsed with `parseRuleset()` (see above).
 This basically involves going through each ruleset and turning keys into pattern values that can be used as regular expressions.

-The `intoout` values are parsed with `parseIo()`.

 Finally the function `timedCheck` is set to be called every two seconds with an interval timer set to `interval`.

 ###API EXPOSURE###

-Currently, the function `getInitial` is exposed with `this.getInitial`. [no longer required]

-Most importantly, the `process` function is exposed with `this.transform`, the public name being a legacy of the old Eliza code. [this may be changed]
+The `process` function is exposed with `this.transform`, the public name being a legacy of the old Eliza code. [this may be changed]

-Finally, the function `deactivate` is exposed with `this.deactivate` to allow the server to stop Beth processing, particularly on a disconnect or a page refresh.
+The function `deactivate` is exposed with `this.deactivate` to allow the server to stop Beth processing, particularly on a disconnect or a page refresh.